icfnext/aem-groovy-console/README.md

 ## Overview

 The AEM Groovy Console provides an interface for running [Groovy](http://www.groovy-lang.org/) scripts in Adobe Experience Manager.
 Scripts can be created to manipulate content in the JCR, call OSGi services, or execute arbitrary code using the AEM, Sling, or JCR APIs.
-After installing the package in AEM (instructions below), see the [console page](http://localhost:4502/apps/groovyconsole.html) for documentation on the available bindings and methods.
+After ainstalling the package in AEM (instructions below), see the [console page](http://localhost:4502/apps/groovyconsole.html) for documentation on the available bindings and methods.
 Sample scripts are included in the package for reference.

 ![Screenshot](src/site/screenshot.png)